Does Drinking Apple Cider Vinegar After Every Meal Really Burn Belly Fat?

 Advertisement

-In a 12-week study in Bioscience, Biotechnology, and Biochemistry published online in May 2014 involving 175 Japanese people with obesity, those who consumed from 1 to 2 tablespoons of vinegar each day lost more weight (2 to 4 pounds) than those who did not consume vinegar.
+Another May 2014, 12-week study in Bioscience, Biotechnology, and Biochemistry involving 175 Japanese people with obesity found those who drank 1 to 2 tablespoons of vinegar each day lost more weight (2 to 4 pounds) than those who did not drink vinegar.

-A small study published in April 2018 in the Journal of Functional Foods randomly assigned people with overweight and obesity a calorie-restricted diet or a calorie-restricted diet supplemented with 2 tablespoons of ACV daily.
+And small April 2018 study in the Journal of Functional Foods randomly assigned people with overweight and obesity a calorie-restricted diet or a calorie-restricted diet supplemented with 2 tablespoons of ACV daily.
 At the end of 12 weeks, the researchers reported that the ACV group had significantly reduced body weight, BMI, hip circumference, belly fat and appetite.

 Advertisement